nuvla/documentation/docs/nuvla/user-guide/run-app.md

 So depending on which page you start from, you'll be asked to define these, but in a different order.

+You always deploy an app on a NuvlaEdge or in the cloud.
+We'll assume here that you want to deploy an app at the edge.
+For this, you need access to a NuvlaEdge.
+If you don't have one available yet, you can [create a new NuvlaEdge here](/nuvlaedge/installation/).
+Make sure you have at least one online NuvlaEdge.
+You can check that on the [Edges page](https://nuvla.io/ui/edges) by looking for an <span style="color:green">online</span> NuvlaEdge.

+---

 ## Starting from the Edges page